 The FUSION F1 Racing League is a group of mature racers who enjoy being competitive in the F1 Codemasters series.
 We enjoy practising every week and have a regular attendance to races and practice sessions each week.
 We pride ourselves on clean racing which is upheld in every race.
 Our top priority is to race for fun.

-These rules will be amend as they need to be with the full agreement of the committee.
+These rules will be amended as they need to be with the full agreement of the committee.

 - 18 years or older